 The Reviewer Batch Jobs folder appears in the Catalog pane, with the added batch jobs inside of it.

 Add batch jobs from a folder connection

 You can add individual batch jobs to your project from folder connections.
 Batch jobs stored in a project's folder connection can be added to the project and used to validate data referenced by the project.

 - If needed, add a connection to a folder that contains batch jobs.

 - Expand the folder that contains batch jobs.

 - Right-click a batch job and click Add To Project.

-The batch job is added in the Reviewer Batch Jobs folder on the Project pane.
+The batch job is added in the Reviewer Batch Jobs folder on the Catalog pane.
 If this folder does not already exist, it is created.